Internet multistakeholder governance: Stakeholders

 Broadly taken, the notion of stakeholders considers anyone or any entity with a legitimate interest in a particular Internet governance issue as a 'stakeholder'.
 It recognizes that not all stakeholders automatically self-realize or self-identify as stakeholders, and not all multi-stakeholder processes include all stakeholders.
 It further recognizes that multi-stakeholder-based participation represents interests-based participation, rather than undifferentiated, individual or idiosyncratic involvement by members of the public. multi-stakeholder approaches should welcome and not exclude disagreement and minority or less-popular viewpoints, but may justifiably exclude disruptive actors who deploy disagreement to unreasonably disrupt the process or to damage trust.

 Gender divides are a significant and pressing challenge facing the Universality of the Internet ecosystem – ranging from women's ability to access and benefit the Internet to their ability to participate meaningfully in multi-stakeholder processes.
-Gender itself can be described as 'the social and cultural constructs that each society assigns to behaviors, characteristics and values attributed to men and women, reinforced by symbols, laws and regulations, institutions, and perceptions.'

 There is continued disagreement about what the definition of multi-stakeholder participation in governance actually is or should be, issues of due recognition, the scope of participation and unequal nature of representation – particularly from developing countries and civil society participants, the (in)ability to reach consensus, the exclusivity of some ostensibly inclusive processes and the unwillingness to listen to different views, attempts to establish legitimacy, the sometimes slow pace of multi-stakeholder mechanisms, as well as the increasing number of stakeholders and complexity of challenges involved as the importance of the Internet to everyday life and economies becomes increasingly clear.
 All these challenges are significant and sometimes they differ depending on the context and issue or topic at hand.
 However, three general concerns that are frequently mentioned in the literature, relate to the conspicuous dominance or absence of certain participants, especially the private sector; how multi-stakeholder mechanisms should be balanced with multilateral arrangements; and what the relationship between Internet governance at national and international levels is or should be.